Compulsory School Uniform

 • PLAIN head scarves white, black, grey or navy.

-It is also essential that the children bring a waterproof coat/jacket, so they will remain dry in the event of wet play.
+It is also essential that the children bring a waterproof coat/jacket each day, so they will remain dry in the event of wet weather.
+These need to be suitable for school.

 In colder weather, the need for good ventilation may mean that rooms are cooler.
 Therefore children should be encouraged to provide layers, which can be added/ taken off as the temperature changes.